-Student Searches
+32 Student Searches

-The Board of Education is committed to ensuring an atmosphere on school property and at school functions that is safe and orderly.
-To achieve this kind of environment, any school personnel authorized to impose a disciplinary penalty on a student may question a student about an alleged violation of law or the Code of Conduct.
+- 33 The Board of Education is committed to ensuring an atmosphere on school property and at - 34 school functions that is safe and orderly.
+To achieve this kind of environment, any school - 35 personnel authorized to impose a disciplinary penalty on a student may question a student - 36 about an alleged violation of law or the Code of Conduct.

-In addition, the Board authorizes the Superintendent, building principals and District security officials to conduct searches of students and their belongings if the authorized school official has reasonable suspicion to believe that the search will result in evidence that the student violated the law or the Code of Conduct.
-An administrator or security personnel acting under the direction and supervision of an administrator may conduct a search of a student's belongings that is minimally intrusive, such as touching the outside of a book bag, without reasonable suspicion, so long as the official has a legitimate reason for the limited search.
-Other school personnel may conduct a search only in a situation where the circumstances do not allow the calling of the Superintendent, building principal or security official.
+1 In addition, the Board authorizes the Superintendent, building principals and District security

+2 officials to conduct searches of students and their belongings if the authorized school official

+3 has reasonable suspicion to believe that the search will result in evidence that the student belongings that is minimally intrusive, such as touching the outside of a book bag, without reasonable suspicion, so long as the official has a legitimate reason for the limited search.

+4 violated the law or the Code of Conduct.
+An administrator or security personnel acting under not allow the calling of the Superintendent, building principal or security official.